 Agents of an insurance company are not required by law to act in your best interest when pretending to give you advice or selling you products.
 By law, they are subject to a lower standard.
 Perhaps you have a current need for life insurance.
 A life insurance salesperson may have many sales pitches about “permanent” insurance and “buying” your insurance instead of “renting” it, but all of these pitches are designed to sell you a very expensive product which produces a large commission.

 In contrast, integrated financial planning is required to act in your best interest as a fiduciary.
 And a fiduciary’s goal is not to sell insurance products, but to identify potential risks in advance, analyze them, and then take steps to reduce those risks.
-That may involved insurance products for a period of time, but the ultimate goal may be to grow your investments to the point where you don’t need that insurance. insurance products are sometimes the best course of action, but only an integrated approach to financial planning can determine which risks to avoid, which risks to mitigate, which risks to insure, and which risks to self-insure.
+That may involve insurance products for a period of time, but the ultimate goal may be to grow your investments to the point where you don’t need that insurance.
+Insurance products are sometimes the best course of action, but only an integrated approach to financial planning can determine which risks to avoid, which risks to mitigate, which risks to insure, and which risks to self-insure.

 Risk management requires an integrated approach in order to know the potential lost opportunity costs to each course of action.